SyncfusionExamples/how-to-enable-the-horizontal-scroll-bar-in-wpf-data-grid-grop-drop-area/README.md

-# how-to-enable-the-horizontal-scroll-bar-in-wpf-data-grid-grop-drop-area
+# How to enable the horizontal scroll bar in WPF DataGrid (SfDataGrid) GropDropArea?
 How to enable the horizontal scroll bar in WPF DataGrid (SfDataGrid) GropDropArea?

-By default, the scroll bar for GroupDropArea will be enabled.
+By default, the scroll bar for GroupDropArea will not be enabled.
 To avail horizontal scroll bar in GroupDropArea, the default style of ScrollViewer for GroupDropArea can be customized with ScrollbarVisibility as true.

 ```xaml
 <ScrollViewer x:Name="PART_ScrollViewer"